sfmalloy/advent-of-code-2018/README.md

     $ ./Advent -a

-Times:
+**Timings**
+----------------------------------
 I obtained times from my desktop running Antergos and gcc 8.2.1.
 Times are gotten as an average of 5.

-**Timings**
-----------------------------------
  Day # | Time (in ms) | # of Lines
 -------|--------------|-----------
    1   |    59.126    |    43